 When he sent photographs to them showing that he had been bloodied up, they came down from Ankara to investigate.
 I left shortly before their arrival.
 I was finally sent back to the UK (with cautious politeness from the Jendarma) on November 9th, after two weeks.

-Turkey has done a great deal for the Syrian people as the world has abandoned them.
-The government would do well to order their security forces to refrain from assaulting journalists and those trying to share the stories of Syrian suffering with the world, and set an example for a region with an awful record.
+Turks have done a great deal for the Syrian people as the world has abandoned them.
+Erdogan would do well to order his security forces to refrain from assaulting journalists and those trying to share the stories of Syrian suffering with the world, and set an example for a region with an awful record.